nfrastack/zeroplex/contrib/nixos/README.md

   * `retry` (attrs): Retry configuration.
     * `count` (int): Number of retries after interface event.
     * `delay` (str): Delay between retries (duration string).
-* `profile` (str): The profile to load for the zeroflex service.
+* `profile` (str): The profile to load for the zeroplex service.
 This should match one of the keys in the `profiles` option.
 If not specified, the default profile will be used.
 * `profiles` (attrs): Additional named profiles for advanced filtering and configuration.
 Each profile is a nested attribute set with the same structure as the top-level config.
 Supports advanced filtering via the `filters` key.

 See the [configuration.nix](./configuration.nix) for comprehensive examples of advanced filtering and profile usage.

-This setup allows you to fully configure and manage the ZeroFlex service declaratively using NixOS.
+This setup allows you to fully configure and manage the ZeroPlex service declaratively using NixOS.